leapp-to/snactor/docs/GETTING_STARTED.md

 ├── execute.py
 └── schemas
     └── packagefilter.py
 ```

+All these names are arbitrary and you can change them as you wish.

 With input data defined we need to change our script to receive such input and filter the list of package with it: